JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 with the number of Kotlin tasks compiled using the K2 compiler compared to the current compiler.

 > Build reports don't provide information about Kotlin/Native tasks yet.
 Despite that,
-> we still recommend you using Kotlin 2.0 as the default version.
+> we still recommend that you use Kotlin 2.0 as the default version.
 >
 {type="tip"}

-Learn more about the stabilization of the K2 compiler in the [Kotlin blog](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/)
+Learn more about the stabilization of the K2 compiler in our [Kotlin blog](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/)

 ## Defining Kotlin compiler execution strategy